 Some or all monies paid in advance will be forfeited if a student withdraws or is requested to withdraw from the tour, except where such funds are recoupable through the insurance policy, tour company or by replacing a student with another student.
 An application must be made to the BOM to seek a refund of such monies.
-A financial statement must be prepared by the tour leader to be presented to BOM within 14 days of return from trip.
+A financial statement will be prepared by the tour leader to be presented to BOM once the trip has been completed.